Walking by Inner Vision –A Personal Journal of Faith

 During my undergraduate years, I became a part of a small local group of women who love poetry.
 The group began in 1985 when June Molohon Kerstetter invited three of her friends to come to her home one afternoon to talk about poetry.
 She invited Danae: Ida Barton, Jean Cooper, and me.

-We developed a deep friendship continued on through my own years as I earned my first degree in an undergraduate program; through my years of graduate studies for two degrees in two different states; the 2 years I worked at a college in California; and the years when I was the executive director of the Hoyt Institute of Fine Arts; and finally, throughout my teaching career at Geneva College.
+We developed a deep friendship that continued as I earned my first degree in an undergraduate program; through my years of graduate studies for two degrees in two different states; the 2 years I worked at a college in California; and the years when I was the executive director of the Hoyt Institute of Fine Arts; and finally, throughout my teaching career at Geneva College.

 I participated in a small group of four local writers.
 We met monthly to share our thoughts, new works in progress, and just to fellowship together and talk about literature.
 We met for lunch at each other’s homes.
 After a delightful lunch together, prepared by the hostess, we then had a meeting where we shared our work.
 We called ourselves “the Ladies Poetry Group.”
 We met monthly for about eighteen years.
-We celebrated our birthdays together, and we celebrated Christmas together ever year at Jean’s home.
+We celebrated our birthdays and we celebrated Christmas ever year at Jean’s home.
 She loved to be the Christmas hostess!
+It seemed to me that Christmas was something special those years, as we warmed ourselves by Jean’s living room fireplace and admired her decorations.
+We brought little gifts for each other – things we made or things that were for writing.

 Our little writing group: